 - Nursing Home Administrator – you'll keep geriatric care facilities in compliance with state and federal regulations, while maintaining a high level of patient care on a daily basis.

 - Clinical Services Coordinator – this entry-level position only requires a high school diploma or a year's worth of experience, but you might implement your higher-level skills to take the position to a new level.
-This might also be a perfect job while you complete your degree.
+This might also be a perfect job while you complete your degree in Health Care Administration.

 Largest Healthcare Employers in Indiana